OpenCloud with Docker Compose + Integrated Traefik

 Configure the .env File for Staging Certificates

-Before requesting real SSL certificates, test the setup with Let's Encrypt’s staging environment.
+Before requesting real SSL certificates, it is recommended to test the setup using Let's Encrypt's staging environment.

 Navigate to the OpenCloud configuration folder